pouriyajamshidi/tcping/README.md

 winget install pj.tcping
 ```

-If you wish to manually install **tcping**, extract the downloaded zip file and copy `tcping.exe` to your system [PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) like `C:\Windows\System32`
+To install it by hand instead, extract the downloaded zip file and copy `tcping.exe` to your system [PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) like `C:\Windows\System32`.

 > [!CAUTION]
 > TCPING might falsely get flagged by Windows Defender or some anti-malware software.
 This is common among Go programs.
 Check out the official statement from the Go team [here](https://go.dev/doc/faq#virus).